Bernard Cribbins: Doctor Who and Wombles star dies aged 93

 In the 1970s he landed some major big screen roles, playing barman Felix Forsythe in Alfred Hitchcock's Frenzy.

-In the poplar sitcom Fawlty Towers Cribbins appeared memorably as the ostentatious hotel guest Mr Hutchinson, in the episode where frustrated owner Basil expects a visit from the hotel inspectors.
+In the poplar sitcom Fawlty Towers Cribbins appeared memorably as the ostentatious hotel guest and spoon salesman Mr Hutchinson, in the episode where frustrated owner Basil expects a visit from the hotel inspectors.

 Storytelling skills